 When to see them: Boobies tend to spend most of their time at sea outside the mating season, so the best time to see them close up on land is when they are breeding, which tends to be between June and August.

 Threats: In the 1960s, the Galapagos Islands were home to almost half of the world’s breeding population of blue-footed boobies, with a population of around 20,000 breeding birds.
 However, research suggests that blue-footed booby populations in the Galapagos have suffered large declines in recent years, with an estimated population of just 6,400 birds in 2012.
-It is thought that this decline is related to a decline in clupeid fish, especially sardines – which the boobies seem to need in large quantities in order to breed.
+It is thought that this decline is related to a decline in clupeid fish, especially sardines, which the boobies seem to need in large quantities in order to breed.
 The lack of sardines does not affect adult mortality, but greatly reduces their rate of reproduction.
 They could also be affected by increasing marine plastic pollution.

 Conservation actions: GCT, along with several other FOGOs, co-funded a project looking into the cause of a recent decline in the blue-footed booby population.
 We are currently working with partners to determine the risks of marine plastic pollution to blue-footed boobies as part of our Plastic Pollution Free Galapagos programme.